sliekens/HTTPortable/README.md

 > transport with in-order delivery of requests and the corresponding
 > in-order delivery of responses.

 Unfortunately, most HTTP libraries are hard-coded to use TCP/IP sockets.
-That includes the .NET framework's `System.Net.WebRequest` API and also the ASP.NET framework in its entirey.
+That includes the .NET framework's `System.Net.WebRequest` API and also the ASP.NET framework in its entirety.

 The key goal for this project is to allow any `System.IO.Stream` to be used as the transport channel.
 This opens up tons of new possibilities.
 For example: HTTP over Bluetooth.